The Estate

 Lieu-Dit: Clos Rebgarten “Le Jardin des Vignes” (“The Vineyard Garden”)

-Grape Varieties: 100% Gewurztraminer
+Grape Variety: 100% Gewurztraminer

 Age of the Vines: >10 years